MacDue/Mank-Spec/spec/types.md

 Types either match or are different.

-All named types (primitives like strings, bools, ints, along with pods) are always different to any other type (other than their own time).
+All named types (primitives like strings, bools, ints, along with pods) are always different to any other type (other than their own type).

 - At the top level, any type can be matched with a reference of its type.
   - This excludes references nested in composite types.